goofballLogic/v5/packages/wdio-cucumber-framework/docs/design/important-features.md

     This will not be supported (@christian-bromann, https://github.com/webdriverio/v5/issues/82#issuecomment-403831128)

-- [ ] 3.
+- [x] 3.
 Is it correct to assume that there is no --fail-fast functionality or that wdio replaces it? (source: fail_fast.feature)

-    _Answer pending_
+    This will not be supported (see https://github.com/webdriverio/v5/issues/82#issuecomment-403831305)

 - [x] 4.
 Does wdio support multiple languages like cucumber? (source: language.feature)